TemirlanTech/TemirlanTech/README.md

 * 💻 HTML | CSS | JS
 * ⚛️ React
 * 🐍 Python
+* 🌴 Node.js
-*
+* 🖥️ Next.js

 ## ✨ Fun Facts
-* Naruto is my favorite anime.
+* Naruto is my favorite anime. 🥇
-* As a kid, I wanted to be ⚽ a footballer.
+* As a kid, I wanted to be a footballer. ⚽
 * I love Ramen 🍜
+* They sometimes call me a foreigner, bc of my face and eyes confusing as Eurasian. 🌏

 ## 📮 Contacts
 For a response, DM me on [Instagram](https://www.instagram.com/its_temirlan21/) or [Linkedin](https://www.linkedin.com/in/temirlan-assan-tech/).